Vranov nad Dyjí

 Vranov nad Dyjí (until 1986 Vranov; Frain) is a market town in Znojmo District in the South Moravian Region of the Czech Republic.
 It has about 800 inhabitants.
-It is known as a summer resort.
+The market town is located on the Thaya River.

+Vranov nad Dyjí is known as a summer resort.
+The main landmarks of the market town are the Vranov nad Dyjí Castle and Nový Hrádek Castle, which are protected together as a national cultural monument.

 Geography

 Vranov nad Dyjí is located about 18 km west of Znojmo and 65 km southwest of Brno, on the border with Austria.
 It borders the municipal territory of Hardegg.
 It lies in the Jevišovice Uplands.
 The highest point is the mountain Býčí hora at 536 m above sea level.

-Vranov nad Dyjí lies in the valley of the Thaya river.
+Vranov nad Dyjí lies in the valley of the Thaya River.
 A part of the Vranov Reservoir, which is named after the market town, is situated in the northern part of the municipal territory.
 The Podyjí National Park occupies the southern part of the territory.